tungstennn/etl-example/README.md

 1. Setting up the project structure.
 2. Setting up production, test and development environments.
 3. Installing the required dependencies.
-4. Creating the necessary files and folders.
+4. Creating the necessary files and folders to allow testing, linting and running the project.

 For the purposes of this walkthrough, we will also need to have access to the data sources.
 These are provided in the `data-for-demo` folder.
 The data sources are: